gmkrishnan/weelcare/README.md

 <h2>Smart Weelchair</h2>

+Dear open-source community,

-A smart wheelchair that utilizes autonomous and robotic technology is an advanced mobility solution for individuals with disabilities.
-These wheelchairs use sensors, artificial intelligence, and machine learning algorithms to navigate their environment and avoid obstacles.
-They can be controlled through various means such as voice commands, head movements, or even eye tracking, allowing users to move around with ease.
-Some models also come equipped with robotic arms or other assistive devices to help users perform daily tasks.
-Overall, a smart wheelchair that incorporates autonomous and robotic technology can greatly improve the independence and quality of life for individuals with mobility impairments.
+We are requesting your help in developing a smart wheelchair that utilizes autonomous and robotic technology.
+This advanced mobility solution has the potential to greatly improve the independence and quality of life for individuals with disabilities.

+By incorporating sensors, artificial intelligence, and machine learning algorithms, we can create a wheelchair that can navigate its environment and avoid obstacles with ease.
+Additionally, by integrating robotic arms or other assistive devices, we can help users perform daily tasks and increase their independence.

+We welcome contributions from the community in the form of code, design, research, and more.
+Together, we can create a better future for all.
+Thank you for your support.

 # OpenAssistive - This is part of opensource project.